 1. Discovery Bay Golf Course

 The picturesque Discovery Bay Golf Course is an 18-hole marvel in Washington.
-A featured attraction in the 2021 edition of our Ruff Guide to the United States, the oldest public golf course in the state is located in a charming coastal town bordered by the majestic Olympic and Cascade mountain ranges.
+As featured in the the latest edition of our book, Ruff Guide to the United States, the oldest public golf course in the state is located in a charming coastal town bordered by the majestic Olympic and Cascade mountain ranges.
 The golf staff is happy to welcome leashed dogs on the links.
 After showing Fido that you can find lost balls as well as he can, make your way to Quench Waterfront Kitchen and Bar.
 Dogs are greeted here with a water bowl and a snack, and you’ll enjoy the Hawaiian-inspired cuisine.

 This waterfront cottage is located within slicing distance of the course and comes with stunning views across Discovery Bay.